hetznercloud/cli/docs/reference/hcloud_firewall_add-rule.md

 ### Options

 ```
-      --description string        Description of the firewall rule
+      --description string        Description of the Firewall rule
       --destination-ips strings   Destination IPs (CIDR Notation) (required when direction is out)
       --direction string          Direction (in, out) (required)
   -h, --help                      help for add-rule